ByteDice/ByteDiceAssistant/README.md

 An automation tool for Byte Dice.
 It's both a Discord and Reddit bot in one program.

 > [!CAUTION]
 > This tool is not intended for public use outside of the official *Byte Dice Assistant* bots.
-Expect issues if you host this yourself.
+Expect issues if you host this yourself.\
+> This tool is only designed to run on Windows (10 and 11) and XUbuntu and may not work on any other OS.

 # Open-source - Copyright